MicrosoftDocs/cpp-docs/docs/mfc/reference/chtmleditctrlbase-class.md

 ### Parameters
  *bCurValue*
- True if the element's position property is set to "absolute."
+ TRUE if the element's position property is set to "absolute."

 ### Return Value
  Returns S_OK on success, or an error HRESULT on failure.